Some finiteness results for groups of automorphisms of manifolds: Introduction

-Next we discuss classical results about finiteness properties for automorphism groups of manifolds. \begin{enumerate}[(i)] \item In low dimensions $\leq 3$, any topological or PL manifold admits a unique smooth structure and for any smooth manifold $M$ (possibly with non-empty boundary) we have
+Next we discuss results about the homotopy type of automorphism groups of manifolds. \begin{enumerate}[(i)] \item In low dimensions $\leq 3$, any topological or PL manifold admits a unique smooth structure and for any smooth manifold $M$ (possibly with non-empty boundary) we have

-In dimension $n=1$, the only connected manifolds are $D^1$ and $S^1$.
-The former was discussed above, and $\mr{Diff}(S^1) \simeq O(2)$.
+In dimension $n=1$, the only path-connected manifolds are $D^1$ and $S^1$, with $\mr{Diff}_\partial(D^1) \simeq \ast$ and $\mr{Diff}(S^1) \simeq O(2)$.
 In dimension $n=2$, $B\mr{Diff}_\partial(\Sigma)$ of homologically finite type for all $\Sigma$.
-We do not know a reference, but will outline two approaches.
-In the analytic approach one relates $B\mr{Diff}_\partial(\Sigma)$ to combinatorially defined spaces using the theory of quadratic differentials or harmonic functions \cite{strebel,bodigheimer}.
-In the topological approach, one proves that the connected components of $\mr{Diff}_\partial(\Sigma)$ are contractible except in a finite number of exceptional cases, when they have simple homotopy types \cite{gramain}.
-One then shows that the mapping class group $\pi_0(\mr{Diff}_\partial(\Sigma))$ is of homologically finite type by induction using arc complexes as in \cite{hatcherarc}.
+This can be proven using analysis (of quadratic differentials \cite{strebel} or harmonic functions \cite{bodigheimer}), or using homotopy theory (\cite{gramain} for the identity components and an induction using arc complexes for the mapping class groups \cite{hatcherarc}).

-In dimension $n=3$, using \cite{hendrikslaudenbach} the finiteness properties of diffeomorphism groups can be reduced to questions about prime factors and a space related to outer-space.
-The latter can be studied using the techniques of \cite{hatchervogtmann}.
-For the former, we remark that the diffeomorphisms groups of most but not all 3-manifolds are understood.
-We will not give all relevant references, but will note that the case of Haken manifolds was settled in \cite{hatcher3mfds,ivanovhaken}, which also shows how to reduce from prime 3-manifolds to atoroidal 3-manifolds.
-Similarly the case of irreducible $M$ with non-empty boundary was settled by Hatcher and McCullough \cite{hatchermccullough}.
-We also note that Kalliongis and McCullough showed that for many 3-manifolds $M$, $\pi_1(\mr{Diff}(M))$ is not finitely generated \cite{kalliongismccullough}.
+In dimension $n=3$, using \cite{hendrikslaudenbach} one reduces to studying a space related to outer-space (which can be approached using the techniques of \cite{hatchervogtmann}) and the case of prime 3-manifolds.
+For the latter, the diffeomorphisms groups of nearly all prime 3-manifolds are understood.
+We will only give a selection of relevant references: the case of Haken manifolds was settled in \cite{hatcher3mfds,ivanovhaken} (which also shows how to reduce from prime 3-manifolds to atoroidal 3-manifolds), and the case of irreducible $M$ with non-empty boundary was settled in \cite{hatchermccullough}.
+Kalliongis and McCullough showed that for many 3-manifolds $M$, $\pi_1(\mr{Diff}(M))$ is not finitely generated \cite{kalliongismccullough}.

-\item In dimension 4, the only known results concern mapping class groups of topological 4-manifolds with good fundamental groups.
-For example, Quinn proved for 1-connected closed $M$ the mapping class group $\pi_0(\mr{Top}(M))$ is equal to the group of automorphisms of the intersection form \cite{quinnisotopy}.
-The same result holds stably, i.e. any two diffeomorphisms inducing the same automorphism of the intersection form become isotopic after taking a connected sum with some number of $S^2 \times S^2$.
-Ruberman gave examples showing that such stabilizations are necessary \cite{rubermanisotopy}.
+\item In dimension 4, the best results concern mapping class groups of topological 4-manifolds with good fundamental groups \cite{quinnisotopy}.
+For smooth 4-manifolds, the same result holds stably, i.e.\ after taking a connected sum with some number of $S^2 \times S^2$ (such stabilizations are known to be necessary \cite{rubermanisotopy}).